Gourry Gabriev

 Gourry Gabriev (ガウリイ・ガブリエフ, Gaurī Gaburiefu) is a fictional character from the Japanese media franchise Slayers.
-In it, he is a mighty yet dimwitted mercenary swordsman who becomes a travelling companion and self-appointed guardian of the protagonist sorceress Lina Inverse.
-Despite being one of the most prominent character within the series (along with Lina and Naga the Serpent from the prequel stories), he provides comic relief even within a series that is already primarily a comedy to begin with.
+He is a mighty yet dimwitted mercenary swordsman who becomes a travelling companion and self-appointed guardian of the protagonist sorceress Lina Inverse.
+While being one of the more popular characters (along with Lina and Naga the Serpent from the prequel stories), he serves primarily as comic relief.

 Gourry is portrayed as heroic, having a calm demeanor and a chivalrous attitude that serves as a foil to Lina Inverse's fiery temper tantrums and greedy disposition.
 He is also characterized by his lack of intelligence and his tendency to put things bluntly without any tact, occasionally hurting the feelings of others or humiliating Lina without meaning to.
 It has been implied his relative lack of development is due to the fact Gourry probably is not very proud of his past.

 Character

 Characterization and appearances

+Gourry's exact age is not explicitly stated in the source material, though he is generally depicted in his twenties.
+In the anime adaptation, he is portrayed with a noticeably younger appearance, coinciding with official guidebooks for the first and third anime seasons that list his age as 'around 22'.
+By contrast, the light novels suggest he may be older; in a flashback occurring three days prior to meeting Lina, Gourry encounters her father and notes that they appear to be close in age.